640 South State StreetDover, Delaware 19901

 You might have this test if you are at moderate or high risk for cardiovascular disease or stroke.

-Your doctor may also order a C-reactive protein (CRP) blood test.
+Your healthcare provider may also order a C-reactive protein (CRP) blood test.
 CRP also can show inflammation that could lead to heart disease or stroke.

-Your doctor also might order these tests to check the levels of different fats in your blood:
+Your provider also might order these tests to check the levels of different fats in your blood:

 Apoliproteins, which are lipoproteins other than Lp-PLA2